 Swami Vivekananda is one of the prominent figures and makers of modern India who was known for his speeches on spiritualism and materialism.

-- In his various speeches and writings, he emphasized the need of the material development of the poor.
+- In his various speeches and writings, he emphasized the need for the material development of the poor.
 According to Vivekananda human beings are not just physical and material beings that exist to satisfy their senses but spiritual beings as well.

 The balance between individualism and collectivism in Indian society